Get an annual AARP membership for only $12. Limited time offer.

 Independent living is for seniors who want to live independently among their peers and also have amenities and services tailored to their needs.
 Assisted living is for seniors who can no longer safely live on their own due to physical or mental limitations.
 For example, seniors with mobility issues, cognitive decline associated with dementia, a recent stroke, or chronic health issues like diabetes, arthritis, or heart disease might opt for assisted living.

 In an assisted living community, seniors get their own private or semi-private space, and they can continue to live as independently as possible.
 What sets this type of senior living apart is that staff members are available 24/7 to help with activities of daily living (ADLs).
 That means help with toileting, dressing, grooming, and transport to doctor’s appointments.
 Seniors enjoy housekeeping, laundry, and meal services at no additional cost, too.
 Assisted living is typically more expensive than independent living, as the former provides more intensive daily support than the latter.
+Find the right time to transition from independent living to assisted living with our Moving from Independent to Assisted Living guide.

 Many assisted living facilities also staff at least one full-time medical personnel.
 It might be a certified nursing assistant, an RN, an LVN, or a doctor.
 For many seniors with health issues, having medical care in-house is important.
 For a closer look at the difference between these two options, check out our assisted living vs. independent living comparison guide.